BibhuAsishPanda1925/Analog-IC-design-GitHub-page-by--Bibhu-Asish-panda/README.md

 This repository documents my work as a student from **Silicon University** during a my Analog IC Design Internship in June 2025, under the mentorship of **Dr.Saroj Rout**

-This repository serves as a consolidated and version-controlled record of my learning, simulations, and project implementation.

 ### Topics Covered
 <ul>
     <li>RC Circuits</li>